 - The Humanities in the Twentieth and Twenty-First Centuries

 An intensive exploration of major challenges which developments in modern life and thought have mounted against the traditional canons of the humanities.
 Topics will vary but will concentrate on such movements as feminism, pragmatism, radical political theories, and post-modernism in their impact on the identity and viability of the humanities today.
 Strongly recommended to all majors in the humanities program, open to all upperclass students or by permission of the instructor.

 394, 494.
 Special Topics

 SCE.
 Senior Capstone Experience

-The Senior Capstone Experience may be completed in either of two ways.
-A student may write a thesis which must include research in at least two humanities disciplines, or a student may take a Senior Comprehensive Examination which must include work in at least two humanities disciplines.
+The Senior Capstone Experience is a thesis which must include research in at least two humanities disciplines.
 Students are responsible to find Senior Capstone Experience advisors from the humanities division faculty.